Listeners:

 Escrito por Mozoilo Irratia

-Estamos en verano y nos encanta disfrutar las buenas música.
+Nos encanta disfrutar la buena música y de las charlas y de los debates y de las entrevistas.
 Y tiramos de los recuerdos y de aquellas grandes canciones que nos marcaron, y también las aderezamos con música nueva!
-Egunon Bizkaia!!
+Todos los días, de lunes a viernes por la mañana, Egunon Bizkaia!!